 Preventing kennel stress in working dogs

-Canine operations manager Bob Crawford has many ways to ensure kennel stress is not experienced by SafeLane dogs; but what happens when one dog cannot adjust to kennel life?
+There are many ways to ensure kennel stress is not experienced by SafeLane's working dogs; but what happens when one dog cannot adjust to kennel life?

 In early October 2018, SafeLane’s training school in South Africa received a new group of canines to be trained as explosive detection dogs.

 They were going to be deployed to various projects around the globe.

 Amongst that group of dogs was a shy young black Belgian Malinois called Kay.

 She integrated quickly like her peers, and went into training, gaining confidence and showing off her excellent focus.
 She quickly became best in her class because she was so focused.

 Unfortunately, Kay didn’t adapt to the kennel environment however.

 The dedicated dog school staff invested heavily in Kay, taking her to a series of veterinarians for expert advice.

 Kay had scans, x-rays and multiple tests to try and identify her underlying issue – but to no avail.